Officer who shot naked man found not guilty of murder

 Olsen got out of his car and yelled, “Stop!
 Stop!”
 Hill didn’t stop, and Olsen shot him twice, witnesses said.

 Prosecutors argued that Olsen unreasonably and unnecessarily used deadly force to deal with the unarmed, naked man who was suffering a mental health crisis.
-Defense attorneys countered that Olsen had limited information about the situation, was scared to death and had only seconds to make a tough decision.
+Defense attorneys countered that Olsen had limited information about the situation, was scared to death, had only seconds to make a tough decision and acted in self-defense.

 During closing arguments, lawyers for both sides told jurors they needed to decide whether Olsen’s actions were reasonable given the situation.

-Early in their deliberations, the jurors sent the judge a note saying they’d reached an agreement on some counts but were deadlocked on others.
-The judge told them at the time to keep deliberating.
-The verdict finally came on the sixth day of deliberations.

-“I can’t speculate as to what was in all those jurors’ minds, but I think all of you know that these cases are very difficult, not just here in Georgia but across the United States,” Boston said.
-“It is very difficult to prosecute a police officer for murder under these circumstances.”

-Attorneys for Olsen didn’t immediately comment and didn’t respond to an email seeking comment on the verdict Monday.
+Attorneys for Olsen didn’t immediately comment and didn’t respond to an email seeking comment on the verdict.

-- 2 teens die as Porsche SUV plunges onto train tracks, goes up in flames